Skip to Main Content

 • The Block at Northway – a short drive from campus, this outdoor shopping area many options for shopping, dining, and fun.

 In the North Hills of Pittsburgh, where La Roche is located, you can find many different opportunities for shopping whether you are looking for specific name brands or basic necessities.
-It is also home to many different venues for eating, including traditional American cuisines as well as a variety of establishments serving specific ethnic meals.
-For more information about our neighborhood visit laroche.edu/neighborhood.
+The North Hills is home to many different venues for eating, including traditional American cuisines as well as a variety of establishments serving specific ethnic meals.

 The University also has an interfaith prayer room located in a central building on campus.
 This room is open daily to offer students of all faiths a private place to pray and reflect, using their own faith traditions.